Maddoxx88/microregex/README.md

 <i>Loved the tool?
 Please consider <a href="https://github.com/Maddoxx88/microregex/issues">contributing </a>  ✍️ to help it improve!</i>
 </p>

-#### Tired of finding the right regular expressions from multiple websites?
+#### Tired of finding the right regular expression from multiple websites?

 This tool provides an easy way to find, copy and share a regex pattern along with many other features like filters and code specific regex.